vghpe/vghpe.github.io/content/unlisted/2025-10-01-male-nipple.md

 ---

-**Why it will be a hit**: The cheeky playfulness, “dating sim” character hotties, and the gauntlet of arousing the hardest character are designed to attract streamers, letting them prove to their audience that they are, in fact, a “pro arouser” with unmatched “touch prowess.”
+**Why it will be a hit:** The cheeky playfulness, the “dating-sim” roster of hotties, and the gauntlet of arousing the toughest clients are all designed to attract streamers, letting them prove to their audience that they are, in fact, “pro arousers” with unmatched “touch prowess.”

 ---